One essential qualification for all RAF Spitfire pilots, was to be able to read and send morse code at a minimum speed of 15 words per minute.

 Transmitting morse whilst controling a high powered fighter and scanning the skies around you for enemy aircraft would have been a challenge for any pilot but with the firing button on the left of the control column yolk and triggered by the pilot’s right thumb, sending morse code also meant swapping hands to fly the Spitfire with the left, whilst communicating with the right.

-As far as can be determined, this Morse Code Sender Key seems to have all its components and appears in full working order.
+As far as can be determined, this Morse Code Sender Key seems to have all its components and appears in full working order, although the small bakelite wire contact cover is missing.

 Imagine combining this with the Spitfire Morse Code Lamp Aircraft Collectable, adding a globe and battery and sending your own Spitfire Morse Code!
 Send a note through our contact page to discuss a special deal for them both.